 Amy M. Gillaspie, M.A., RPA

-Amy Gillaspie is an archaeologist with experience in Colorado, North Dakota, Belize, and France.
-For her Master’s Thesis research, she analyzed a collection of Classic Maya figurines and musical instruments that were ritually included as offerings in terminal deposits in households and at the elite center of Baking Pot, Belize.
-This research prompted an interest in working to better understand human behavior and adaptations during times of social change and political upheaval.
-Recently, Amy has excavated with the Department of Defense POW/MIA Accounting Agency and the Center for Environmental Management of Military Lands in northern France, working to recover a US soldier lost in combat during World War II.
-Additionally, Amy has assisted in leading excavations at historic Denver sites, including the Wotton Site on Auraria Campus in Downtown Denver, and more recently at the historic Astor House in Golden, Colorado.
-At Denver Museum of Nature & Science, her work focuses on the Jones-Miller collection, excavated by the Smithsonian in the 1970s.
+Amy Gillaspie is an archaeologist and research scientist with experience in Colorado, North Dakota, Peru, France, and Belize.
+Her Master’s Thesis research focused on a collection of Classic Period Maya figurines and musical instruments that were ritually included as offerings in terminal deposits across both households and at monumental architecture groups at the site of Baking Pot, Belize.
+This research led her to study human behavior and adaptations during times of social upheaval and change as seen in the archaeological record.
+Recently, Amy has worked as a Project Archaeologist for the Paisajes Arqueológicos de Pañamarca in the Ancash Region of Peru, and has worked with the Department of Defense POW/MIA Accounting Agency in northern France, working to recover a US soldier lost in combat during World War II.
+Additionally, Amy has co-led excavations at historic Denver metro sites, including the Astor House in Golden and the Wooton site on the Auraria Campus in Downtown Denver.
+Here at the Denver Museum of Nature & Science, Amy’s work has focused on managing and rehousing legacy collections, including the important Jones-Miller site collection, an 11,000-year-old bison butchery site from eastern Colorado, excavated by the Smithsonian and National Geographic in the 1970s.

 Astor House